Our Creation Story

 David Shaked accepted Anne’s and Wendy’s invitation to join the mentoring team in March 2018.
 His thoughtful and kind approach to the big issues that we all face as we strive for positive change added a new depth to the 1st Key of Kindness.
 Anne supported David is he took his place in our mentoring team, then retired to join our Past Mentors group.
 Sadly, in December 2019, after a very busy year following the successful launch of his latest book, and his increasing consulting work, David no longer had the space to give this important role the attention it needed.
 He retired to join our Past Mentors group.

 Tertta Paananen accepted Catlyne’s and Wendy’s invitation to join the mentoring team in August 2018.
 Her delightful and kind approach to seeing the whole of whatever we are striving for, added a lovely breadth to the 3rd Key of Kindness.
 Catlyne supported Tertta as she took her place in our mentoring group, then retired to join our Past Mentors group.
 She continued her involvement with the Resilient Leadership™ Community by writing a reference book for the 3rd Key of Kindness, with Tertta.

-In 2020, as our human world reels from numerous shocks, we have opened our doors to friends to join our online dialogues.
+In 2020, as our human world reels from numerous shocks, we have opened our doors to our friends to join our online Resilient Leadership™ Dialogues.
 Our dialogues have become precious spaces of kindness and listening that are important to us all.
 Our new goal is to share them with others, bringing more kindness into our world that sorely needs it.

-This website has been lovingly created by gifted software engineers,
+This website has been kindly created by gifted software engineers,

 Jeanette Phillips and Christopher Phillips.